geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.4.0 =
+Be careful, this version comes with multiple new options and behavior.
+Try in a safe environment before upgrading or wait for the 1.4.1.

 = 1.3.0 =
 Existing users: you need to save your settings again to ensure proper auto-syndication function.